 SELF-CARE!
-This is an important aspect of mental healthyou can focus on this month!
+This is an important aspect of mental health you can focus on this month!
 We are juggling A LOT right now.
-Some of us are working from home, some of us are not working AT ALL, and some of us are just trying to figure out Zoom so we can finish school!
-Oh yeah and all while going through a GLOBAL PANDEMIC.
+Some of us are working from home, some of us are SCARED to go back to work or school, and some of us just want to hide and watch Tik Tok videos all day.
+Oh yeah… and all while going through a GLOBAL PANDEMIC.
 The weight of all of that is heavy.
 You may have found yourself tossing and turning at night, crying for no reason (guilty), or just walking around with a pit in your stomach.
-Find little moments in your day you can try and create peace for yourself.
-Whether its going on a walk with the PERFECT playlist, calling your Mom and venting, or just cooking something REALLY delicious and watching your favorite Netflix show, figure out making time FOR YOU looks likeand make it a priorityevery day.
+Find little moments in your day you can create peace for yourself.
+Whether it’s going on a walk with the PERFECT playlist, calling your Mom and venting, or just cooking something REALLY delicious and watching your favorite Netflix show, figure out what making time FOR YOU looks like and make it a priority every day.

-In addition to TWLOHA, The American Foundation for Suicide Prevention is here for you.
-For more information and their resources, go toafsp.org.
+Want more ways to help?
+If it’s resources you need, please reach out to our partners at To Write Love On Her Arms., a non-profit charity spreading awareness of depression and suicide in our community.
+Head over to twloha.com for detailed connections in our community.
+Additionally, The American Foundation for Suicide Prevention is here for you and ready to bring you #outofthedarkness.
+For more information and their resources, go to afsp.org.
 There, you can locate your nearest chapter, sign up for their Out of the Darkness Awareness walks, or find ways to become more educated on signs of depression.
-If you or someone you know needs urgent help, please contac t1-800-273-TALK.
+If you or someone you know needs urgent help, please contact 1-800-273-TALK.

 You can also follow along as we continue to team up with some of your favorite artists for interviews, live streams, and social media experiences to get us through tough times that unfortunately because the way things have been, feel lonelier than ever.
 And hey, got something on your mind?
 New music to share?
 WE ARE HERE!
 Drop us a DM and lets start talking.
 (Twitter @97xonair Instagram: @97xonair Facebook: @97x)